kiba/Writings/for_science/timeline.md

 # **Timeline**

-February 4, 2015 - Chapter 1 -  James Archer made the first successful jump to another universe.
+February 4, 2015 - Chapter 1 -  James Archer made the first successful jump to another universe, crossing over to the nuBattlestar Universe.
 Feburary 5, 2015 - Chapter 4 - James Archer woke up in a Cylon rebel cabin.
 Chapter 4.
 February 14, 2015 - Chapter 5 - James Archer became acquainted with the Cylons.
 February 19, 2015 - chapter 6 - James Archer negotiated a deal with the Cylons.
 In exchange for repair of his device, a few cylons will go home with him and that he will assists the Cylons in developing their moral strategy.